Creating a Historical Migration Dataset from Finnish Church Records, 1800-1920: Case study: Migrations of Elimäki

 In this case study, for each row, we extracted information on the direction of migration (in or out), the year of migration, as well as the origin or destination of the individual (i.e., where from or where to the person migrated).
 For cells predicted to contain only repetition symbols (based on both cell type classification and text recognition results), we filled in the missing content using the nearest preceding cell containing actual data.

-All six books use preprinted layouts, which allowed us to rely on our metadata annotations to determine whether a page contains in- or out-migration records (in books with mixed records, the left page corresponds to in-migration and the right to out-migration), and to identify the expected column for the parish name.\footnote{We note that one reason we selected Elimäki as our case study parish is that all its books use preprinted forms, which simplifies the extraction process.
-Section~\ref{sec:concl-future} discusses our plans for extending this approach to books with handdrawn tables.}
+All six books use preprinted layouts, which allowed us to rely on our metadata annotations to determine whether a page contains in- or out-migration records (in books with mixed records, the left page corresponds to in-migration and the right to out-migration), and to identify the expected column for the parish name.
+We note that one reason we selected Elimäki as our case study parish is that all its books use preprinted forms, which simplifies the extraction process.
+In the case of handdrawn formats, information about migration direction exists for most of the books with only a fraction having unknown direction, but we are currently lacking the information of which column contains the migration parish information.
+To extend the case study to include also handdrawn books, we need to infer this information from the data.
+Section~\ref{sec:concl-future} discusses our plans for extending this approach to books with handdrawn tables.

 Of the 18,809 predicted rows, 64\% followed the expected layout; meaning the predicted tables had the correct number of columns, and the parish column content matched expected patterns based on simple heuristics involving data type and average text length.
 An additional 34\% of the predicted rows had layout or content mismatches, but we were able to realign the columns using the same simple heuristics.
 For the remaining 2\%, we were unable to reliably identify the parish column, leaving these fields empty.